dbos-inc/dbos-docs/docs/cloud-tutorials/best-practices.md

 * Provisioning instances is an asynchronous process.
 You can check the status of the instance with `npx dbos-cloud db status <database-instance-name>`

 ### Linked databases (BYODB)
-* DBOS Cloud will not configure `approle` for linked database
+* DBOS Cloud will not configure `approle` for linked database.
-* DBOS Cloud will not provide a default SSL certificate for linked database [FIXME: what is the expected flow here?]
+* DBOS Cloud will not provide a default SSL certificate for linked database [FIXME: what is the expected flow here?].

 ## Users and organizations